andreashandel/research-and-teaching-resources/Communication_Resources.md

 *If you know of other good resources, please let me know.*

+###General

+- [A collection of resources on science communication](http://www.nature.com/scitable/topic/scientific-communication-14121566) from the Nature Publishing Group.

 ###Publishing

 Since this is the mainstay of academic communication, there is an extra list just on publishing.